 Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page.
 Learn More.

 The work has already been done!
-The apples are peeled, seasoned, cooked and the filling is really nice and thick!
+The apples are peeled, seasoned, and cooked, and the filling is really nice and thick!
 Easy peasy!